MuiseDestiny/zotero-style/README.md

 ### Rating

-> When you select a item, item's rating convert to a wating state, such as 5 dots.
-Then you can click one dot finish your rating quickly.
+> When you select a item, item's rating convert to a wating state, such as five points.
+Then you can click one point to finish your rating quickly.

 ## View Group